alexandretrotel/feedyourai/README.md

         --tree-only                Only output the project directory tree, no file contents -h, --help                     Print help information
     -V, --version                  Print version information

+CONFIG FILE SUPPORT:
+    You can specify options in a config file (YAML format).
+    Local config: ./fyai.yaml (used if present in current directory) Global config: ~/.fyai/config.yaml (used if no local config found) CLI options override config file values.
+    See README for details and examples.
 ```

 ### Examples